Last updated on August 7th, 2021 at 12:09 pmJump to Recipe

 Garlic Roasted Potatoes are a super easy and delicious side dish or appetizer for any meal.
-This scrumptious side dish is buttery, garlicky, and crispy on the outside and tender center.
+They are buttery and tender on the inside, with garlicky, and crispy texture on the outside.

-This dish is such a good starter for any meal whether for lunch or dinner.
-I even bring it on picnics so that everybody can have something garlicky to munch on while enjoying the day.
+It is a good starter for any meal whether you need it for lunch or dinner.
+I even bring it on picnics so that everybody can have something buttery garlicky to munch on while enjoying the day.

 I truly swear that this recipe is something that you will enjoy eating as you did making it.
 These golden delights are really worth learning so you can have something savory, hearty, and filling.